bluebanquise/bluebanquise/collections/hpc/roles/slurm/README.md

 Then, next step depends of method choose.

+In any case, if your `inventory` or `playbooks/files/` folders are hosted on a sensitive server or stored in a version controlled repository (git, ...), you should **strongly** consider encrypting the key file or the inventory files with an [Ansible Vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html).

 #### Provide plain file

 Assuming your playbooks folder is `$HOME/playbooks`, create a `files` subfolder, and place your key inside: